MarcosAllysson/gcloud_docker_curvi_rasa_python/README.md

 #### Build the Docker app and run the services:
 - > docker-compose up --build

+- Build again in case some file has been changed:
+- > docker-compose up --build -d

 - Check whether the services are up and running using below command:
 - > docker ps -a

 - When you see all services up and running, open ip address of the machine in your browser and test your assistant :D

+#### Start and stop services:
+- Start:
+- > docker-compose up -d

+- Stop:
+- > docker-compose down

 ## 👩‍💻 Overview of the files